wisniewski94/llemonstack/README.md

    ENABLE_OLLAMA=cpu
    ```

-2. Run Ollama on your Mac for faster inference, and connect to that from the n8n instance:
+2. Run Ollama on your Mac for faster inference, and connect to that from the
+   n8n instance:

    ```bash
    # .env
    ENABLE_OLLAMA=host
    ```

    Ollama needs to be installed on your mac.
+See the
-See the[Ollama homepage](https://ollama.com/) or run `brew install ollama`.
+   [Ollama homepage](https://ollama.com/) or run `brew install ollama`.

    Then start the ollama service and pull models: